phanbook/phanbook/README.md

 ```
 chmod +x phanbook
 ./phanbook docker #it will use default password is phanbook
-./phanbook docker mysql_password # change mysql_password to you want use it
 ```
 Visit 127.0.0.1 in a browser.
 If you use windown see more [here](https://github.com/phanbook/docs/blob/master/install.md)